Overview of Child Neglect and Abuse

 Neglect involves not meeting children's basic needs: physical, medical, educational, and emotional.

-The different forms of abuse sometimes occur together.
 Child neglect and abuse often occur together and with other forms of family violence, such as intimate partner abuse.
 In addition to immediate harm, neglect and abuse increase the risk of long-lasting problems, including mental health problems and substance abuse.
 Child abuse is also associated with problems in adulthood such as obesity, heart disease, and chronic obstructive pulmonary disease (COPD).

 Neglect and abuse result from a complex combination of individual, family, and social factors.
 Being a single parent, being poor, having problems with drug or alcohol abuse, and/or having a mental problem (such as a personality disorder or low self-esteem) can make a parent more likely to neglect or abuse a child.
 Also, adults who were physically or sexually abused as children are more likely to abuse their own children.
 Neglect is identified 12 times more frequently among children who are living in poverty than among children who are not.